 For the sake of their safety, students may not deviate from their standard dismissal protocol unless express written permission has been given to the school prior to dismissal that day.
-This includes sending a child to Extended Day if the student is not a regular attendee of the program or having a child picked up by anyone not listed as an authorized designee.
-Children may not call home to change dismissal plans.
+This

 Parents are asked to be mindful of all safety regulations regarding morning drop off, late arrivals, and afternoon pick-up.
 The safety of all our children is imperative, so we ask parents to honor our arrival and dismissal plans.
 Under no circumstances are children to be dropped off on the street (Russell or Glebe Roads) or be picked up by car at these locations.
 Students are expected to cross Russell Road under the supervision of the crossing guard on duty.